Sleepwalking prevention devices: 5 worth a try for easier nights

 The reasons this happens is not fully understood but some of the known risk factors and triggers are:

 Poor sleep – you’re more likely to sleepwalk if sleep deprived

 Stress and anxiety – can be from life changes or other things going on

-Other health issues – fevers, asthma, acid reflux, underlying sleep disorders, and other health problems
+Other health issues – fevers, asthma, acid reflux, migraine headaches, underlying sleep disorders like sleep apnea, and other health issues

 Mental health challenges – people with dealing with issues such as depression, neurological disorders, obsessive-compulsive disorder, panic attacks, or posttraumatic stress disorder have an increased risk